jasonrowland86/Project-2-App/proposal.md

 up and coming fights but to view and use any other route a user will need to be logged in.

-Once logged in a users can view their fight picks page or view up and coming fights.
+Once logged in a user can view their fight picks page or view up and coming fights.
 When the user clicks to view a particular match they will be directed to an page comparing the fighters stats.
 On that page a user can click to add a fighter to their fight picks list.
 The users list can be updated, edited, or